MouniaLaassiri/mounialaassiri.github.io/Outreach/Description.md

 Mounia was appointed to the ASP IOC with immediate impact, where she led the organization of the third African Conference on Fundamental and Applied Physics (ACP2023) and the eighth African School of Physics (ASP2024).

+<table>
+  <tr>
+    <td>

+**ASP learner program**

 One of the programs of ASP is an outreach event organized for high school learners over a period of one week.
 The objective is to motivate learners to develop and maintain interest in physics and its applications.
 Upwards of 200 learners per day from the host country can participate in this program, and the participating learners are identified by the local organizing committee (LOC) in consultation with the Regional Educational Authorities around the venue.

-<table>
-  <tr>
-    <td>

-**Column 1 Title**

-Content for the first column goes here.
-You can add text, images, lists, or even code snippets.

 - Item 1
 - Item 2